SirMishaa/SirMishaa/README.md

 ### Hi, nice to meet you 👋
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=SirMishaa)

 Hi, I'm Mishaa, a full stack developer passionate about science, music, astronomy and technology.
-My current dream is to move to Canada and to be able to make a living from my passion which is software development and engineering.
-I'm also a big cat fan, but that's another story...

 > "The teaching should be like this: he who receives it gathers it as a priceless gift but never as a painful constraint." -  Albert Einstein